NyarchLinux/NyarchUpdater/README.md

 Through a simple yet beautiful interface.

 > Warning: This tool is only available for Nyarch Linux users.
 If you are not using Nyarch Linux, you can't use this tool.

->
+## Disclaimer

-> Also the tool itself is not ready/developed yet.
-Don't try it for now.
+Nyarch Updater is not ready yet.
+It's still in development.
+You can't use it yet.

 ## Installation